geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 **Mailing List Participation**

-PSC members are expected to be active on both the Discourse user group and the developer mailing list, subject to open-source mailing list etiquette of course.
+PSC members are expected to be active on both the GeoServer User forum and the GeoServer Devel mailing list, subject to open-source mailing list etiquette of course.

 *It is a requirement that all PSC members maintain good public visibility with respect to activity and management of the project.
-This cannot happen without a good frequency of email on the mailing lists.*
+This cannot happen without a good frequency of communication.*

 .. note::